isomerpages/nlb-biblioasia/index.md

   - infopic:
       title: The Poet and the Night Train
       subtitle: "Video: Stories from BiblioAsia"
-      description: "He writes Singapore’s first book-length poem, then vanishes from history.
-Discover how the mystery of the missing poet was solved. "
+      description: He writes Singapore’s first book-length poem, then vanishes from history.
+Discover how the mystery of the missing poet was solved.
       button: Singapore's forgotten poet
       url: /videos/poet-francis-p-ng-night-train
       image: "/images/Videos: BA Stories/Francis P NG forgotten poet.jpg"